QubesOS/qubes-doc/developer/services/admin-api.md

 Foreseen benefits include:

-- Ability to remotely manage the Qubes OS.
+- Ability to remotely manage the PedOS.
 - Possibility to create multi-user system, where different users are able to use different sets of domains, possibly overlapping.
 This would also require to have separate GUI domain.

 The API would be used by:

-- Qubes OS Manager (or any tools that would replace it)
+- PedOS Manager (or any tools that would replace it)
 - CLI tools, when run from another VM (and possibly also from dom0)
 - remote management tools
 - any custom tools